andrew-m-holmes/teaching-neural-networks/blog.md

 ---
 Because of open source companies like [Hugging Face](), the amount of data available for a variety of domains has become ubiquitous.
 Essentially, we want to leverage or interpret this data for some particular purpose.
 Most often we're trying to find a correlation between the inputs and outputs of a dataset which has proven to be extremely useful for a wide range of tasks.

 For example, we might want to determine if a tumor is benign or malignant from radiology imaging, or determine the object(s) captured from the cameras of a self driving car so it react appropriately.
 With LLMs, we want to take in a chunk of text, semantically understand it, and give a reasonable response back based on the context.
 The common theme amongst these tasks is we want to accurately predict outputs from inputs.
-Neural networks enable us to achieve this objective in the form of *supervised learning*, or learning based on predicting the expected value of outputs from inputs given we know their ground truth.
+Neural networks enable us to achieve this objective in the form of *supervised learning*, or learning based on predicting the expected value of outputs from inputs, given we know their ground truth.

 <h3 style="text-align: center;">GPT-2 Attention Mechanism</h3>

 ![attention-mechanism](https://github.com/andrew-m-holmes/teaching-networks/blob/main/scripts/attention-mechanism.gif?raw=true)

-> Above is the attention mechanism of the twelve attention heads found in the first layer of GPT-2—one the first large scale generative transformers.
-With the distinction made by color amongst the heads, how tokens (words/subwords) attend to one another (i.e. place importance on) other tokens can be interpreted based on the opacity of each head's color.
-From the depiction, it can be hypothesized that the model learned to correlate "pancakes", "eggs", and "oatmeal" with "breakfast", as they attend to it more than other tokens less related to the items.
-This ability to learn, evidently, is possible thanks to gradient descent.
-(Implementation courtesy of [bertviz]()).
+> Above is the attention mechanism of the twelve attention heads found in the first layer of GPT-2.
+Through gradient descent, each head can learn how to place importance on the right words, in turn, aiding the model in understanding prompts so it can generate a probable response back to the user. ([notebook](https://github.com/andrew-m-holmes/teaching-networks/blob/main/scripts/attention.ipynb)).

-## Understanding Our Toolbox
+## Eating Our Greens First
 ---
+Before we dive into gradient descent and optimizers, there's a little bit of background information and clarifications we should cover.

 # [NEURAL NETWORK MANIM]